DeepakIXYZ/DeepakIXYZ/README.md

-- 👋 Hi, I’m @DeepakIXYZ
+- 👋 Hi, @DeepakIXYZ this side.
-- 👀 I’m interested in development of quantum algorithms for quantum simulations of materials on near term quantum computers.
+- 👀 Interested in development of quantum algorithms for quantum simulations of materials on near term quantum computers.
 - 📫 Reach me at deepak01.pk@gmail.com

 <!---